Samuel-2626/django-lang/article.md

 1. msgid: This represents the translation string as it appears in the source code.
 1. msgstr: This represents the language translation, which is empty by default.
 You will have to supply the actual translation for any given string.

 Currently only the `LANGUAGES` from our settings.py file have been marked for translation.
-Therefore for each msgid under the fr directory enter the French equivalent of the word likewise for the es directory (Spanish equivalent).
+Therefore for each msgstr under the **fr** directory enter the French equivalent of the word likewise for the **es** directory (Spanish equivalent).

 Next, let's compile the messages by running the following commands.